 No matter how many days in Beijing you choose to spend, you’re going to need to figure out how to get around!

 Beijing has excellent public transportation with an extensive network of subways and buses.
 To use these forms of transportation, you must purchase a rechargeable IC card which you can use for both the subway and buses!
-These cards can be purchased at bigger subway stations.
+These cards can be purchased at bigger subway stations and will take you to all the top attractions in Beijing.
 Look for the blue sign that says IC Card.

 Keep in mind that Beijing is a very crowded city, therefore, don’t always expect an actual seat when you use public transportation.
 You might have to stand instead!